 Table of Contents

-Rigid inclusions (RI) are a ground improvement method whereby modulus columns are installed through compressible soils to increase the bearing capacity of the ground and control settlements in conjunction with a load transfer platform.
+Rigid inclusions (RI) are a ground improvement technique using high deformation modulus columns to increase the bearing capacity of the ground and control settlements in conjunction with a load transfer platform or pad foundation.
+They may also be referred to as controlled modulus columns and vibro concrete columns.
+The columns typically range from around 280 mm to 500 mm in diameter.

 Rigid inclusions are employed across various sectors.
 Some of their most common uses and applications are: